squarepupil/website-pages/src/pages/detailed.md

 Much of what students learn in their activities is how to learn.
 They learn that you first kind of make a mess as you explore an idea.
 Then, if you pursue it, it takes dedicated repetitive practice to get good at it.
-Along the way, they learn how to learn from others: how to seek out someone more knowledgable and how to listen to them as they explain something difficult.
+Along the way, they learn how to learn from others: how to seek out someone more knowledgeable and how to listen to them as they explain something difficult.

-We often witness students, who are learning a particular subject, seek out not the most knowledgeable person on the subject around, but rather someone who is just somewhat ahead in knowledge or ability level.
-Age-mixing also lends itself well to this consequence and, in fact, the mentor has a good chance of being the younger student.
+We often witness students, who are learning some particular subject, seek out not the most knowledgeable person on the subject around, but rather someone who is just somewhat ahead in knowledge or ability level.
+Age-mixing also lends itself well to this consequence though the mentor has a good chance of being the younger student.
 For most pursuits of learning, there is mutual enhancement when the ability levels of mentor and mentee are not that different.

 The journey of learning is what we prize here.
-We know that the skills of learning are transferable to whatever endeavor our students ultimately pursue.
+The skills of learning are transferable to whatever endeavor our students ultimately pursue.
 Learning how to learn is what our school is all about.